wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 2.3.3 =
+* Suppressed notices on one mb_strpos() call.
+* Added a search variable "by_date" to filter search results, see FAQ for details.

+= 2.3.2 =
+* Fixed a serious bug related to taxonomy term searches that could cause strange search results.
+Thanks to Charles St-Pierre for finding and killing the bug.
+* Spanish stopwords are now included (thanks to Miguel Mariano).

 = 2.3.1 =
 * I fixed the highlighting logic a bit, the highlighting didn't work properly before.